 However, there’s so much more to Seattle than just its neighboring waters; the innovative, hipster, rapidly expanding city is flush with activities for history buffs, film enthusiasts, foodies, party-goers, and everyone in between.

-From the Space Needle to the Gum Wall, you could visit 100 times and still never run out of things to do in Seattle.
+Starting with the Space Needle and ending with the Gum Wall, you could visit 100 times and still never run out of things to do in Seattle.
 But if you’re looking for places to begin, look no further!

 The Sky View Observatory offers panoramic views of the Seattle skyline that you won’t find anywhere else.

 Not only will visitors get to see the sparkling high rises and the iconic Space Needle (which, of course, you can’t see from the Space Needle itself) but also the surrounding snow-capped mountains and the glistening Puget Sound.

 If you have a fear of heights, this might not be for you as the Space Needle towers a whopping 73 floors above the ground!

 These underground passages have been around since 1890 and are a must-see for tourists!